Poset-free Families and Lubell-boundedness: Constructing L-bounded Posets

-\begin{proof} The is a generalization of Theorem~\ref{thm:palm} (iii) and (iv), and the proof is similar.
-Here we show the special case but omit the details of the proof of lower-L-boundedness.
+\begin{proof} This is a generalization of Theorem~\ref{thm:palm} (iii) and (iv), and the proof is similar.
+Here we present the case $e_1>e_2$, but omit the details of the proof of lower-L-boundedness.
+We have $e(P)=e_1$ by Lemma~\ref{lem:eofjoin}.
+Let $p_i=|P_i|$, and put $m=\sum_{i=1}^{k-1}(p_i-1)$.